NEW: Brother of youngest victim says his sister still lives with the consequences of abuse

 The offenses that Harris committed against four women took place as far back as 1970.

-The musician and artist, who painted a portrait of the Queen for the monarch’s 80th birthday in 2006, had been charged under Operation Yewtree, which is investigating allegations of decades of abuse by public figures, including the late TV entertainer Jimmy Savile.
+The Australian-born musician and artist, who painted a portrait of Queen Elizabeth II for the British monarch’s 80th birthday in 2006, had been charged under Operation Yewtree, which is investigating allegations of decades of abuse by public figures, including the late TV entertainer Jimmy Savile.

-Dozens more women who said they had been abused by the entertainer, including several in Australia, alerted police during the trial, PA added.
+Dozens more women who said they had been abused by Harris, including several in Australia, alerted police during the trial, Britain’s Press Association news agency said.

 Sentencing Harris at Southwark Crown Court, the judge, Nigel Sweeney, said there were several aggravating factors.